Meet Trevia

 Hi, I’m Trevia [TREE-va] (she/her)

 I’m a multi-racial woman with Indigenous ancestors who has two decades of experience in bodywork, education and community-building.
-I support people in unpacking cultural appropriation, community building, as well as helping Culture Makers gift the world with their knowledge, lived experience and wisdom so not only they, but their clients can thrive.
+I support people in unpacking cultural appropriation, community building, and finding space for joy and resistance in these times.

-I also partner with Kelly Diels in co-facilitating We Are The Culture Makers.
-Together we are creating connections and support in these volatile times.
+I have partnered with Kelly Diels in co-facilitating We Are The Culture Makers which helped create connections and support in these volatile times.

 Here’s How I Got Ready to Work with You: